-Certification Body Certification Marks CSA International NRTL/C © US The CSA certification mark alone without any identifier indicates products approved to Canadian national standards.
+Certification body Certification marks CSA International NRTL/C The CSA certification mark alone without any identifier indicates products approved to Canadian national standards.
 If another country's identifier is present (i.e., US, NRTL), then the small 'C' Canadian identifier is required to indicate that the product also complies with Canadian national standards.
-Curtis-Straus LLC С The Curtis-Straus LLC certification mark requires the small 'C' Canadian identifier at the 8 o'clock position to indicate compliance to Canadian national standards.
-ETL Intertek Entela c us entela.
-Certified Certified The ETL Intertek Entela certification mark requires the small 'C' Canadian identifier at the 8 o'clock position to indicate compliance to Canadian national standards.
+Curtis-Straus LLC c The Curtis-Straus LLC certification mark requires the small 'C' Canadian identifier at the 8 o'clock position to indicate compliance to Canadian national standards.
+ETL Intertek Entela c us c The ETL Intertek Entela certification mark requires the small 'C' Canadian identifier at the 8 o'clock position to indicate compliance to Canadian national standards.
 Identifiers for other countries may be present but in all cases, the small 'C' is required.
-ETL Intertek Semko Warnock Hersey Warnock Hersey ETL Intertek Semko has two certification marks, the ETL mark and the WH mark.
+ETL Intertek Semko Warnock Hersey Warnock Hersey Control of the set ETL Intertek Semko has two certification marks, the ETL mark and the WH mark.
 Each mark requires the small 'C' Canadian identifier to indicate compliance to Canadian national standards.
 Identifiers for other countries may be present but in all cases, the small 'C' is required.
-FM Approvals c FM c APPROVED E FM US APPROVED The FM certification mark requires the small 'C' Canadian identifier to indicate compliance to Canadian national standards.
+FM Approvals C FM APPROVED C FM US APPROVED The FM certification mark requires the small 'C' Canadian identifier to indicate compliance to Canadian national standards.
 Identifiers for other countries may be present but in all cases, the small 'C' is required.
-LabTest Certification Inc. ,(LC) c(LC) us The Labtest Certification Inc. certification mark requires the small 'C' Canadian identifier to indicate compliance to Canadian national standards.
+LabTest Certification Inc. ° (LC) cLCus The Labtest Certification Inc. certification mark requires the small 'C' Canadian identifier to indicate compliance to Canadian national standards.
 Identifiers for other countries may be present but in all cases, the small 'C' is required.
-Met Laboratories $\mathbb{Q}$ MET.
+Met Laboratories MET.
 The MET certification mark requires the small 'C' Canadian identifier to indicate compliance to Canadian national standards.
 Identifiers for other countries may be present but in all cases, the small 'C' is required.